Israeli strikes on southern Gaza city of Rafah kill 22, mostly children, as US advances aid package

 At least 469 Palestinians have been killed by Israeli soldiers and settlers in the West Bank since the start of the Israel-Hamas war, according to the Palestinian Health Ministry.
 Most have been killed during Israeli military raids or in violent protests.

-The war was sparked by an unprecedented 7 Oct raid into southern Israel in which Hamas and other fighters killed around 1,200 people, mostly civilians, and abducted around 250 hostages.
-Israel says fighters are still holding around 100 hostages and the remains of more than 30 others.
+The war was sparked by an unprecedented 7 October raid into southern Israel in which Hamas and other militants killed around 1,200 people, mostly civilians, and abducted around 250 hostages.
+Israel says militants are still holding around 100 hostages and the remains of more than 30 others.

 Thousands of Israelis have taken to the streets to call for a new election to replace Netanyahu and a deal with Hamas to release the hostages.
 Netanyahu has vowed to continue the war until Hamas is destroyed and all hostages are returned.